Disconnected: How phones affect our relationships | DW | 05.05.2021

 "I don't feel he checked me at all," Nazir quoted his mother as saying.
 "He was busy with the mobile."

-Communicating with someone is much more than just the verbal aspect, said Nazir.
+Communicating with someone is much more than just the verbal aspect, Nazir told DW.

-"We forget that when we are communicating with someone we need to pay attention not only to the verbal part, but we need to focus on his body language, his body cues," Nazir told DW.
+"We forget that when we are communicating with someone we need to pay attention not only to the verbal part, but we need to focus on his body language, his body cues," Nazir said.

-When we choose to prioritize our phones over the person in front of us, we are sending them a subliminal message, said Nazir.
+When we choose to prioritize our phones over the person in front of us, we are sending them a subliminal message, Nazir added.
 "When someone is phubbing in front of you the subliminal message which you are getting is: He is giving priorities and that priority right now is to his mobile."

 When a person is sharing an emotional story with someone who starts checking their phone, this can cause them to feel that the other person doesn't care about what they have to say.